opensearch-project/documentation-website/_dashboards/reporting.md

 ### Characters not loading in reports

-If your report contains any UTF-8 encoded characters that are more than three bytes, you may encounter an issue where the characters look fine in your browser, but they do not load in your generated reports.
-Install the [missing font dependencies](https://github.com/opensearch-project/dashboards-reports#missing-font-dependencies), and then generate your reports again.
+You might encounter an issue where UTF-8 encoded characters look fine in your browser, but they don't load in your generated reports because you're missing the required font dependencies.
+Install the [font dependencies](https://github.com/opensearch-project/dashboards-reports#missing-font-dependencies), and then generate your reports again.